timmayg/clus2023-devwks-2008/04-MACsec_PSK.md

 # Configure MACsec PSK on VLAN Trunk Link

-MACsec enables wire speed AES encryption.
-This wire speed encryption comes with all Catalyst 9000 switches.
-MACsec is the protocol that performs the bulk data encryption.
+MACsec enables wire-speed AES encryption.
+This wire-speed encryption comes with all Catalyst 9000 switches.
+MACsec is the protocol that performs bulk data encryption.
 MACsec requires MKA (MACsec Key Agreement).
 MKA is the process that is used for key generation and key exchange.

-Refer back to our network diagram and see that our Cat9300 switches are connected to each other via GigabitEthernet1/0/1.
+Refer to our network diagram and see that our Cat9300 switches are connected via GigabitEthernet1/0/1.
 [Network Diagram](/labs-pods.md)

 In this example we create the necessary MKA configuration, MKA policy to enable